oVirt/ovirt-site/source/feature/taskmanagerdetailed.html.md

 #### Entity Description

 The following entities/components will be added:

-**CommandEntity** a representation of a command in the system.
-Using this entity, a concrete instance inherited of *CommandBase* could be created (e.g. 'resurrection' of a command).
+*   **CommandEntity** a representation of a command in the system.
+Using this entity, a concrete instance of *CommandBase* could be created (e.g. command 'resurrection').
+The *CommandEntity* contains list of internal commands which are part of the entire action.
+Command entity is capable to produce a descriptive tree of tasks which describes an action.
-**CommandSequence** an entity which composes the *CommandEntity*, representing whether the current command entity is a part of a sequential command (e.g. depended on other commands to be completed before being executed).
+*   **CommandTaskInfo** a representation of a meaningful part of the action.
+The class could be a parent of other tasks (e.g. task named execution could have beneath it a list of tasks which are part of the execution).
-**CommandRepository** uses to store and fetch command entities from the database.
-Later implementation might use internal cache for commands in progress and upon completion to flush the 'CommandEntity'' from memory to database.
+*   **CommandRepository** uses to store and fetch command entities from the database.
+Also responsible to maintain obsolete entries.
-**CommandDAO** a DAO interface which defines the DML operations for the command entities.
+*   **CommandDAO** a DAO interface which defines the DML operations for the command entities.
-**CommandDAODbFacadeImpl** an implementation of the CommandDAO interface.
+*   **CommandDAODbFacadeImpl** an implementation of the CommandDAO interface.
-**GetCommandsQuery** a query which fetches selective or entire command entities from the database.
+*   **GetCommandsQuery** a query which fetches selective or entire command entities from the database.
-**GetModifiedCommandsQuery** a query which fetches only commands which were updated since a given time.
+*   **GetModifiedCommandsQuery** a query which fetches only commands which were updated since a given time.
 It is designed to pull only tasks which where updated since the last query invoked by a client.

+For future use:

+*   **CommandSequence** an entity which might compose the *CommandEntity*, representing whether the current command entity is a part of a sequential command (e.g. depended on other commands to be completed before being executed).
-**SequentialCommandRunnerFactory** a factory which creates a runner for sequential commands.
+*   **SequentialCommandRunnerFactory** a factory which creates a runner for sequential commands.
-**SequentialCommandRunner** a sequential command runner is responsible to to create a sequence of commands which includes order and dependencies (in the future 'best effort' command could be integrated with the sequence creation process) and to invoke the sequence.
+*   **SequentialCommandRunner** a sequential command runner is responsible to to create a sequence of commands which includes order and dependencies (in the future 'best effort' command could be integrated with the sequence creation process) and to invoke the sequence.
-**CommandExecuter** an abstraction of command execution method.
+*   **CommandExecuter** an abstraction of command execution method.
-**SyncCommandExecuter** a synchronous implementation of the *CommandExecuter* interface.
+*   **SyncCommandExecuter** a synchronous implementation of the *CommandExecuter* interface.
 Designed to invoke commands synchronously.

 **Main Task Manager Class Diagram**
 The following class diagrams describe the entities participating in the the Task Manager feature: ![](async-task-main-class-diagram.jpeg "fig:async-task-main-class-diagram.jpeg")